fansi-sifan/fansi-sifan.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi!
 I'm Sifan Liu, a research analyst with the Metropolitan Policy Program at Brookings.
+I uses spatial analysis and data science tools to conduct data-driven policy research.
+I am a [certified RStudio Instructor](https://education.rstudio.com/trainers/people/liu+sifan/).
 My research inserests include regional policy on innovation, entrepreneurship ecosystem, and economic development.
 I have publisehd in English and Chinese on various aspects of urban economics.
-I am enthuastic about using data science in social science research.

 I'm from Shanghai but I currently live in Washington DC.
 Outside of work, you may find me in DC's art studios and climbing gyms.